-The Companies Law of the British Cayman Islands does not expressly provide how remuneration to directors should be fixed but the Company may resolved in the shareholders' meeting and shall not be acknowledged retrospectively later on.
+The Companies Law of the British

+directors, if not expressly provided under the Articles of Incorporation, shall be resolved in the shareholders' meeting and shall not be acknowledged retrospectively later on.

-- conjunction with his office of Director for such period and on such terms as to remuneration and otherwise as the compensation committee shall present its recommendations to the board of Directors for discussion and approval. - 30.2 The Directors may be paid remuneration only in cash.
+- Independent Director) may hold any other office or place of profit under the Company in conjunction with his office of Director for such period and on such terms as to remuneration and otherwise as the compensation committee shall present its recommendations to the board of Directors for discussion and approval. - 30.2 The Directors may be paid remuneration only in cash.
 The amount of such remuneration shall be recommended by the compensation committee and determined by the board of Directors, and take into account the extent and value of the services provided for the management of the Company and the standards of the industry in the R.O.C. and overseas.
 The Directors shall also be entitled to be paid all travelling, hotel and other expenses properly incurred by them in connection with their attendance at meetings of the board of Directors or committees of Directors, or general meetings of the Company, or separate meetings of the holders of any class of Shares or debentures of the Company, or otherwise in connection with the business of the Company, or to receive salaries in respect of their service as Directors as may be recommended by the compensation committee and determined by the board of Directors, or a combination partly of one such method and partly another, provided that any such determination shall be in accordance with the Applicable Public Company Rules. - 32.8 The Directors shall establish a compensation committee in accordance with the Applicable Public Company Rules.
-The number of members of the compensation committee, professional qualifications, restrictions on shareholdings and position that a member of the compensation committee may concurrently hold, and assessment of independence with respect to the members of the fix the remuneration through its Articles of Incorporation.
+The number of members of the compensation committee, professional qualifications, restrictions on shareholdings and position that a member of the compensation committee may